 Every child’s nutrition needs are unique and tailored to the individual.
 If you have specific questions or concerns, ask your pediatrician, or ask for a referral to see a pediatric dietitian for further guidance.

-Medical Director, Environmental Health; Assistant Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Research Assistant Professor of Pediatrics, University of Kansas School of Medicine
+Medical Director, Environmental Health; Associate Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Research Assistant Professor of Pediatrics, University of Kansas School of Medicine